 50 family-friendly cycle routes in the UK

-With school summer holidays in the UK starting soon – Scotland first next week, with other nations following in July – you might be thinking of ways to keep the kids occupied.
-A family bike ride can be a great way to spend time together, get outside and tire the young ones out a bit so they'll sleep later – giving you some much-need quiet time.
+With half term starting next week across the UK – you might be thinking of ways to keep the kids occupied.
+A family bike ride can be a great way to spend time together, get outside and tire the young ones out a bit so they'll sleep later – giving you some much-needed quiet time.

 But finding suitable routes close by can be a challenge.
 We’ve taken the hard work out of it for you with our list of 50 routes suitable for families all across the UK.
 There’s a good mix of distances and difficulties, so you’re sure to find one that works for your family’s needs.

 If you wish to plan you're own route, use our journey planner to find a cycle-friendly route near you or view hundreds of other pre-set routes around the UK.

 Dalby Forest in Yorkshire has the popular Ellerburn Trail, perfect for smaller children who can choose from a 1.7 mile route or a 2.8 mile route.

 Liverpool Loop Line is a great urban route that is 10.8 miles long.
 It is flat and is almost free from traffic.
 Do beware there is a small section along the A59.